MARTIMM/raku-mongodb-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.26.8
+  * Shuffeling classes again now databases are created the old way ```$client.database('name')```.
+Back then it was a connection instead of client.
+Need to drop the class AdminDB too.
 * 0.26.7
   * Documentation changes
   * Use request-id and response-to used in client request and server response to check if returned responses are responses to the proper request.